marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 The idea is that any time something significant happens you write some record indicating what happened and when it happened.
 ```

-Audit log can be implemented in many ways.
-It can be just log file or record in database.
+An audit log can be implemented in many ways.
+It can be just a log file or record in the database.
-Usually `audit log` is easy to write, but much harder to read and analyze.
+Usually, an `audit log` is easy to write but much harder to read and analyze.
 There are also many reasons why we want to have it, e.g.:

 * easy way of debugging the system.
-It is much easier to reproduce the bug having data form the past.
+It is much easier to reproduce the bug by having data from the past.
 * to demonstrate compliance.
-If me make our audit logs `immutable`, we can demonstrate auditors that system works as intended.
+If I make our audit logs immutable, we can demonstrate to auditors that the system works as intended.

-We also need to remember what is not audit log.
-In my opinion `audit log should not be analyzed by business analytics`.
+We also need to remember what is `not the audit log`.
+In my opinion audit log should not be analyzed by business analytics.
 It would leak internal implementation, that can change over time.
-For this purpose we should share data in a different way, e.g. emiiting busuess events.
+For this purpose we should share data in a different way, e.g. emitting business events.

 # Audit log on application level
-In many applications audit logs are created on application side.
+In many applications, audit logs are created on the application side.
-As an example I mention [Hibernate ORM Envers](https://hibernate.org/orm/envers/).
+As an example, I mention [Hibernate ORM Envers](https://hibernate.org/orm/envers/).
 It allows auditing of all mappings defined by the JPA specification

 You can use it by:

 * adding the `hibernate-envers` dependency to the project,
 * using annotation `@Audited` on your entity or properties,
-* making sure, that your entity uses immutable and unique identifiers.
+* make sure, that your entity uses immutable and unique identifiers.

-The example of entity can be presented as below:
+The example of an entity can be presented as below:
 ```java
 @Audited
 @Entity